morse-simulator/morse/doc/morse/dev/services.rst

             human.applyMovement( [float(speed), 0, 0], True )
             human.applyRotation( [0, 0 , float(rotation)], True )

-        [...]
+        ...

 By adding the ``@service`` decorator to the ``move`` method, we expose ``move`` as a MORSE service.

-During the simulation initialization, MORSE registers these services for each instances of the component, maps them to one (or several) middlewares (as specified by the scene description), and starts listening for incoming request.
+During the simulation initialization, MORSE registers any services for each instance of the component, maps them to one (or several) middlewares (as specified by the scene description), and starts listening for incoming requests.

-Each middleware has its own naming scheme for services, but one can expect the services to be available as ``component_name.service_name``.
+Each middleware has its own naming scheme for services, but you can expect the services to be available as ``component_name.service_name``.

 The example below shows a simple Python client that would use the